twisted/twisted/docs/development/sponsorship.rst

 The Twisted Project will consider the value of non-monetary donations to the project, for example, donations of hardware, software licenses, or hosting - on a case-by-case basis.

-If your company is directly contributing code development or code review, we encourage to use company email addresses.
+If your company is directly contributing code development or code review, we encourage you to use a company email address.
 You can mention in the description of a pull request, that the work for that pull request is supported by your company, and provide a link to your company.